Diabetes and the Eye

 Once symptoms of diabetic retinopathy do develop, they can include: dark or black spots in your visual field, or blurry vision, and it increases over time.
 This is a result of bleeding at the back of the eye, which prevents a clear image from being transmitted from the retina to the brain.

-That’s why comprehensive eye exams are so important when thinking about diabetes and eyesight—both type 1 and type 2 diabetics are at risk for developing diabetic retinopathy, and the longer you have diabetes, the more likely you are to develop some form of the disease.
+That’s why comprehensive eye exams are so important (yearly or annually) when thinking about diabetes and eyesight—both type 1 and type 2 diabetics are at risk for developing diabetic retinopathy, and the longer you have diabetes, the more likely you are to develop some form of the disease.

 Treatments for diabetic retinopathy include anti-VegF injections, DHA supplements, replacement of the inner gel inside the eye (called a vitrectomy) and different kinds of laser surgery.
 A recent clinical trial also suggested that better control of blood sugar levels slows the onset and progression of the disease in many patients.